 Need more help?
 Take a look at OpenFOAM Training

-From the architect/co-founders of OpenFOAM and a team that has trained 2500 people
+From the architect/co-founders of OpenFOAM and a team that has trained over 3000 people